PTUA logo

 In 1999, a survey by Western Australia's Department of Transport showed 87% support for diverting funds from new roads to public transport, walking and cycling, and even a majority of those who did not support this still recognised the need for increased public transport usage and decreasing car usage.

-Last but not least, in case it's thought all this support comes just from inner-city trendies, there is the Eastern Transport Coalition's survey of 1000 people in Melbourne's outer eastern suburbs in August 2007.
+And in case it’s thought all this support comes just from inner-city trendies, there is the Eastern Transport Coalition’s survey of 1000 people in Melbourne’s outer eastern suburbs in August 2007.
 62% of those surveyed said it was unacceptable for the Federal Government to provide funding for major roads and not for public transport infrastructure.
 And while 71% said they used cars to get to work, 61% also said they would use public transport if the option was available.